yaquelinehoyos/yaquelinehoyos/README.md

 - 🏢 I’m currently working at Globant as a Web UI Developer.
 - 💚 I love Vue.js.
 - 🌱 I’m currently learning React.
-- ⚡ Fun fact: i think JavaScript is weird, but i love it.
+- ⚡ Fun fact: I think JavaScript is weird, but I love it.

 You can find me on: